shawnohare/conf/README.md

 # Structure

-1. Machine specific configurations are defined by a directory in [hosts](./hosts/).
+1. Platform specific configurations are defined by a directory in [system](./system/).
 In theory these configurations are at the highest level, but we suspect that architecture-specific configurations leak into lower levels, e.g., with new Apple Silicon based macs.
    Cf. [Mitchell Hashimoto's nixos setup][mitchellh_nixos_config] to see how